Are You Eligible for an EV Tax Credit?

 Does Everyone Qualify for a Tax Credit?

-If you pay taxes in Colorado, you’re eligible for a state tax credit of $2,000 with the purchase of a new EV or $1,500 when you sign a two-year lease on a new EV.
-Beginning on July 1, 2023, the Colorado EV tax credit increases to $5,000 for vehicles with MSRP up to $80,000.
-Beginning January 1, 2024, EVs under $35,000 MSRP will be eligible for an additional tax credit of $2,500.
-If you do not pay taxes in Colorado, you’ll need to check with the state where you do pay taxes to see what EV incentives offered.
+If you pay taxes in Colorado, you’re eligible for a state tax credit of $5,000 with the purchase or lease of a new EV with an MSRP up to $80,000.
+Lease agreements must have an initial term of at least two years.
+EVs with an MSRP under $35,000 are also eligible for an additional tax credit of $2,500.
+If you do not pay taxes in Colorado, you’ll need to check with the state where you do pay taxes to see what EV incentives are offered.

-As of April, 2023, to receive the full federal EV tax credit of up to $7,500 for new EV purchases, there are several qualifications that you must meet.
-These include personal or household income, vehicle MSRP caps based on the type of vehicle you’re interested in, vehicle production requirements based on where the vehicle and its components are manufactured and assembled, and battery component and critical minerals sourcing requirements from countries in which the United States has a Free Trade Agreement with.
+To receive the full federal EV tax credit of up to $7,500 for new EV purchases, there are several qualifications that you must meet.
+These include having a federal tax burden equal to or higher than the value of tax credit, meeting the personal or household income limits, ensuring the vehicle is beneath the MSRP caps based on the type of vehicle you’re interested in, and ensuring the vehicle production requirements are met, which include where the vehicle and its components are manufactured and assembled, and that the battery components and critical minerals are sourced from countries in which the United States has a Free Trade Agreement with.

 Vehicles that meet all requirements except for battery sourcing and component requirements may be eligible for half of the federal tax credit up to $3,750.

-EV leases are also eligible for the $7,500 EV tax credit, and as of January, 2023, leased vehicles are not required to meet the qualifications listed above for EV purchases.
-That said, because the vehicle is still owned by the dealership, you must ask the dealer to pass along the EV tax credit to you in the form of a rebate or reduction in sales price.
-Many dealerships do pass along this cost savings to their customers, so don’t hesitate to ask if you are interested in an EV lease.
+EV leases are also eligible for the $7,500 EV tax credit, and leased vehicles are not required to meet the qualifications listed above for EV purchases.
+Since the vehicle is still owned by the dealership, you must ask the dealer to pass along the EV tax credit to you in the form of a rebate or a reduction in the vehicle’s sales price.
+Many dealerships do pass this cost savings along to their customers, so don’t hesitate to ask if you are interested in an EV lease.

 Used EVs that are purchased from dealerships and are under $25,000 may now be eligible for a federal tax credit up to $4,000.